languageLearn German Fast for Studienkolleg: Proven Strategies (2026)

 | 10-12 | Take entrance exam | B2+ |

 At most public Studienkollegs, no. The minimum is B1, and many require B2.
-However, approximately 5 private Studienkollegs in Germany accept A2-level students with the condition that you complete an integrated German language course before beginning the actual Studienkolleg program.
+However, approximately 5 private Studienkollegs in Germany accept A2-level students.
+The condition is that you complete an integrated German language course before beginning the actual Studienkolleg program.
 These include Freshman Institut, MDWI Studienkolleg, Rheinland Privatschule, Studienkolleg Germany Magdeburg, and WBS Studienkolleg.
 Expect to add 4-8 months and 2,000-6,000 EUR for the language preparation component.

 Technically, some Studienkollegs accept B1 for application.
 Practically, the entrance exam (Aufnahmeprüfung) at most institutions tests at B1+/B2 level.
-At competitive public Studienkollegs, you will be ranked against hundreds of other applicants, and those with B2 or higher will score significantly better.
+At competitive public Studienkollegs, you will be ranked against hundreds of other applicants.
+Those with B2 or higher score significantly better.
 Our recommendation: even if the minimum says B1, prepare to B2 level before taking the entrance exam.

 No. All Studienkollegs accept the major German language certificates: Goethe-Zertifikat, TestDaF, telc Deutsch, DSH, ÖSD, and DSD.
 One certificate at the required level is sufficient for all applications.
 We recommend the Goethe-Zertifikat B2 or telc Deutsch B2 for maximum flexibility and recognition.